 The entire length of the Upper Antelope is at the ground level.
 It means there is easy access for people.
 It is wide at the bottom and gets quite narrow at the top, the canyon looks similar to the letter A.

 A major attraction of the Upper Antelope is the light beams.
 The beams slice from the roof of the canyon around noon on most clear days.
 This is what makes it stand out as compared to the Lower Antelope.

 These beams of light are more common in the upper canyon as compared to the lower.
 A lot depends on the time of the tour you book.
-The peak times to visit the Upper Antelope is usually booked in advance.
+The peak times to visit the Upper Antelope are usually booked in advance.

 This is also reason enough to experience this part of the canyon for another time.
 A lot of people find themselves wishing for more time when inside.

 The Upper Antelope is 300 feet long and can accommodate 100 people at a time.
-A tour lasts for about 45 minutes to an hour and it is a bit pricier as compared to the Lower Antelope.
+A tour lasts for about 45 minutes to an hour, and it is a bit pricier as compared to the Lower Antelope.

 Lower Antelope Canyon

 The baby brother is slightly different.
 It is known as the spiral rock arches and is located many miles away from the Upper.
 You will find many twisty and curvy paths in the canyon.

-Once you enter inside the canyon, if you have been inside the Upper Antelope Canyon, you will notice that the shape of the Lower is topsy turvy.
-It has a narrow walking space on the ground of the canyon and it has a wider top that is similar to the letter V.
+Once you enter the canyon, if you have been inside the Upper Antelope Canyon, you will notice that the shape of the Lower is topsy turvy.
+It has a narrow walking space on the ground of the canyon, and it has a wider top that is similar to the letter V.

 The twisty path and the stairs make the canyon a lot more fun for families.
 There are not many beams shooting down from the skies above.
 However, it should not deter you from the Lower Antelope.

 This side of the canyon is large and leads to a lengthier tour.
-It can take about an hour to an hour and a half to trek through the canyon.
+Trek through the canyon can take about an hour to an hour and a half.

-Another benefit of the canyon is that you can enter by climbing down into one end and emerging on the other side.
+Another benefit of the canyon is that you can enter by climbing down to one end and emerging on the other side.
 There are no dodging tourists here as everyone is going in one direction to the end.
 It is also a little cheaper.

 Get the best experience from Antelope Canyon

 The Antelope Canyon is great!
-The antelope canyon map will reflect the vastness of natural beauty.
+The Antelope Canyon map will reflect the vastness of natural beauty.
 Irrespective of the canyon you choose, you will make the most of the stunning natural wonder.

 No matter which one you choose to visit, time remains a crucial factor.
-Understand the difference between upper and lower antelope canyon and then make a decision.
+Understand the difference between upper and lower Antelope Canyon and then make a decision.

-When booking the tour time, the best time of day to visit the antelope canyon is 10:30 am for the Upper Antelope.
-The lower part is very flexible as the top is wider and it allows the sun to have a wide range to soak the canyon in light.
+When booking the tour time, the best time of day to visit the Antelope Canyon is 10:30 a.m.for the Upper Antelope.
+The lower part is very flexible as the top is wider, and it allows the sun to have a wide range to soak the canyon in light.

 For the Lower Antelope, it is best to take the tour between 10 am to 1 pm.
 However, if it is not possible for you to fit these times into your schedule, do not worry.

 Upper vs Lower Antelope Canyon

 Here is a quick glance at the pros and cons of each canyon for you.
-You can then decide between Lower antelope canyon dixie or ken.
+You can then decide between Lower Antelope Canyon dixie or ken.

-Perks of Upper Antelope
+Upper Antelope Canyon Pros

-Chance of seeing the beautiful light beams– A huge draw for the tourists, the light beams are a major perk of visiting Upper Antelope Canyon.
+- Chance of seeing the beautiful light beams– A huge draw for the tourists, the light beams are a major perk of visiting Upper Antelope Canyon.
 You might have seen some of the most famous photos taken in this canyon.

-Potential drawbacks of Upper Antelope
+Potential drawbacks of Upper Antelope Canyon

-There is only one entrance– The Upper Antelope Canyon has a single entrance and exit.
+- There is only one entrance– The Upper Antelope Canyon has a single entrance and exit.
 This is a major drawback.
 When you reach the end of the canyon, you need to turn around and walk back to the exit.
 This causes a lot of movement inside the canyon and can be distracting.

-It is more touristy– Highly popular for the light beams, this part of the Antelope Canyon is usually crowded.
-All tourists want to take the perfect picture of the light and this is why it is much more touristy.
+- It is more touristy– Highly popular for the light beams, Upper Antelope Canyon is usually crowded.
+All tourists want to take the perfect picture of the light, which is why it is much more touristy.

-Crowded– Since this part of the canyon is more popular, there are more tourists.
-The canyon is already narrow and it can feel claustrophobic at times.
+- Crowded– Since this part of the canyon is more popular, there are more tourists.
+The canyon is already narrow, and it can feel claustrophobic at times.
 You might not be able to get enough time to soak in the beauty of the place because of the tourists.

-Perks of Lower Antelope
+Lower Antelope Canyon Pros

-You can enjoy an intimate experience– There are fewer tourists and you can comfortably spend time inside the canyon, exploring and getting the right pictures.
-The lower antelope canyon photography tours promise a much more intimate experience as compared to the Upper Antelope.
+- You can enjoy an intimate experience– There are fewer tourists, and you can comfortably spend time inside the canyon, exploring and getting the right pictures.
+The Lower Antelope Canyon photography tours promise a much more intimate experience as compared to the Upper Antelope.

-Remains less crowded than the other canyon– Both the canyons are very popular and remain crowded but the Lower Antelope Canyon is less crowded.
+- Remains less crowded than the other canyon– Both the canyons are very popular and remain crowded, but the Lower Antelope Canyon is less crowded.
 Even if you are not on a photography tour, you will be able to get some good photos from time to time.